sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 Meanwhile, I've been playing around with their alpha releases.
 Yes, that is as painful as [it sounds](https://github.com/angular/angular/blob/master/CHANGELOG.md).
 Still, it gave me a solid understanding of where the framework is conceptually heading.
-Check out [the code](), then come back for some much-needed context!
+Check out [the code](https://github.com/sandermak/ytlive-angular2), then come back for some much-needed context!

 The sample app provides an alternative front-end to YouTube.
 You can search for live music by providing an artist name.
-From the search results you can store these videos in your own playlist, backed by localstorage.
+Search results can either be stored, or played directly.
+The playlist is backed by localstorage.
 It's not a large application by any means, but it's not a toy application either.
 This is 'YouTube live!' in action:

 ![YT Live example app](/pics/ytlive.png)

 ### TypeScript
-First thing you'll notice when looking at [the code]() is that YouTube live! is written in TypeScript.
+First thing you'll notice when looking at [the code](https://github.com/sandermak/ytlive-angular2) is that YouTube live! is written in TypeScript.
 Why?
 Well, first of all I think TypeScript is a huge improvement over plain JavaScript.
 Watch [my talk on TypeScript](https://www.youtube.com/watch?v=sNot2qxYujU) to see why.
 This post assumes some familiarity with ES6 and TypeScript.